Call it The Middle-Page Sag, most writers have a common complaint: It’s hard work to stop a middle from getting boring. Hard, but not impossible.

 If you’ve got an active, intentional character (which you do already, right?
 Right?), they’ll have been making plans and stating goals throughout the book thus far.
 But now’s the time to let the character ruminate over what they’ve learned, draw some conclusions and unleash the character motivation which will push the protagonist inexorably towards your climactic events.

 Even if you’re building a thriller or any plot with twists and reveals at the end, by now the protagonist must have some idea what they’re heading into.
 If it’s a thriller, they’re probably aware there’s a psycho murderer on the loose.
-If it’s a romance, the love interest has been identified and is now firmly in the protagonist’s sites.
+If it’s a romance, the love interest has been identified and is now firmly in the protagonist’s sights.
 If it’s fantasy, your hero / heroine has learned of the dastardly plan to kill them and steal their powers – and is now off to find the side-kick who will provide comedic relief and the Amulet of Eternal Protection…

 You get my point.